-I know, it seems cliche but the first time I ever had Nice's eponymous salad -- Salade Niçoise -- was in the port of Nice.
-I was in high school on my first trip to France and was just swooning over everything from the architecture to the accents and, of course, the food.
-Adding tuna and egg to my salad seemed adult to me so I went for it.
+I was in high school on my first trip to France and was swooning over everything from the architecture to the accents and, of course, the food.
+Adding tuna and egg to my salad seemed adult to me, so I went for it.

 When I was in culinary school, we had to make salade composeé on the regular.
-Translating to "composed salad" these are salads where every ingredient is arranged with intention on each individual plate.
+Translating to "composed salad," these are salads where every ingredient is arranged with the intention on each plate.
 It's clearly a concept that came out of brigade kitchens where you had tons of hands to pull together a meal.

 The best known of these composed salads is likely the Salade Niçoise (pronounced Sah-lahd Knee-swa-zeh).
-Translating to a Nice-style salad, the dish is so named becaust it's said to hail from the Southern French seaside town of Nice and is usually made by combining tomatoes, anchovies or tuna, French-style green beans, olives, and boiled eggs.
+Translating to a Nice-style salad, the dish is so named because it's said to hail from Nice's Southern French seaside town.
+It is usually made by combining tomatoes, anchovies or tuna, French-style green beans, and olives-boiled eggs.

-At its best it's a summery salad that's filling enough to be a complete meal but it's often made as an afterthought with subpar ingredients.
-Truth is, that very first Niçoise salad I had was underwhelming but it doesn't have to be that way.
+At its best, it's a summery salad that's filling enough to be a complete meal, but it's often made as an afterthought with subpar ingredients.
+The truth is, that very first Niçoise salad I had was underwhelming, but it doesn't have to be that way.

 On my latest trip to Provence, I was blown away by how excellent the quality of ingredients was, including standbys like this classic salad from Nice.
-The best version of Tuna Niçoise that I had when I traveled to France was loaded with fresh basil (I can never have too much basil) and fried capers and those two simple twists were total game changers.
-Taking a page from the very smart folks at Serious Eats, I also smashed and fried the potatoes and the result is a welcome update on this super classic salad that's just as chic as it is delicious.
+The best version of Tuna Niçoise that I had when I traveled to France was loaded with fresh basil (I can never have too much basil) and fried capers, and those two simple twists were total game-changers.
+Taking a page from the brilliant folks at Serious Eats, I also smashed and fried the potatoes, and the result is a welcome update on this super classic salad that's just as chic as it is delicious.

 peeled and quartered

-To Fry The Capers: Return pan to heat and add enough oil to coat the bottom of the pan.
-Heat over medium heat until oil shimmers then add the capers and fry until just crisp, about1 minute.
+Fry The Capers: Return the pan to heat and add enough oil to coat the bottom of the pan.
+Heat over medium heat until oil shimmers, add the capers and fry until just crisp, about 1 minute.
 Remove to a paper towel-line plate and set aside.

 Connect With Salt & Wind Travel